 - Help file: https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/gsasII.html.
 This is not always complete, but does provide some information on different sections of the program.

-Tutorials: https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/gsasII.html#Tutorials (this is a great place to start)
+- Tutorials: https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/gsasII.html#Tutorials.
+This is a great place to start with GSAS-II.

-Developer Notes: see wiki page.
-(Includes an extensive guide to the code that runs GSAS-II, but is probably not valuable to most users.
+- Developer Notes: see this wiki page.
+This includes an extensive guide to the code that runs GSAS-II, but is probably not valuable to most users.

 Please do subscribe to the mailing list, or use the archives to look for announcements:

 - To subscribe use this link for the Web interface or send an e-mail to "GSAS-II-request @ mailman.aps.anl.gov" (remove spaces).
 Use as the subject subscribe (or subscribe <password> where <password> is your preference for a mailing list login password).

 - E-mails to the list are archived at http://firstname.lastname@example.org/,